ips-protocol/go-ips/docs/fuse.md

 Note that the use of `fuse` group is optional and may depend on your operating system.
-It is okay to use a different group as long as proper permissions are set for user running `ipfs mount` command.
+It is okay to use a different group as long as proper permissions are set for user running `ipws mount` command.

 #### Mount command crashes and mountpoint gets stuck